This post contains affiliate links.

-Theth is a stop on the 10-day Peaks of the Balkans Tour.
+Theth is a stop on the 10-day Peaks of the Balkans Route.
 This hiking route goes through Montenegro, Kosovo, and Albania and is now definitely on my bucket list!

-Theth is one of the most beautiful places I’ve ever been.
-If you find yourself in Eastern Europe, definitely don’t miss it!
+Theth is one of the most beautiful places I’ve ever been to and I really can’t recommend it enough for hikers, nature lovers, and off-the-beaten-path adventurers alike.
+If you find yourself in Eastern Europe, definitely don’t miss it.

 Ready to go?